High School Video Contest

 Along with a balanced diet and regular exercise, sleep is one of the pillars of a healthy lifestyle.
-Getting the sleep that your body needs is essential for your health, well-being and mood.
-Sleep also works for you so that you can perform your best at school.
-When you get good sleep, your memory is sharper and you think more clearly and creatively.
-Sleep also energizes you for peak performance in sports, making you faster, stronger and more accurate.
+Sleep works for you by improving your health, well-being, and mood.
+Sleep helps you perform your best at school.
+When you get good sleep, your memory is sharper, and you think more clearly and creatively.
+Sleep also energizes you for peak performance in sports, making you faster, stronger, and more accurate.
 Finally, sleep keeps you safe by helping you to avoid motor vehicle accidents caused by drowsy driving.
-Sleep works for you!

 The American Academy of Sleep Medicine recommends that teens between 13 and 18 years of age should sleep 8 to 10 hours per night on a regular basis to promote optimal health.
-However, CDC data show that 73% of U.S. high school students report sleeping fewer than 8 hours on an average school night.
-These students are suffering from chronic sleep restriction, which can have a negative impact on their physical and mental health, academic and athletic performance, and mood.
+However, CDC data show that nearly 75% of U.S. high school students report sleeping fewer than 8 hours on an average school night.
+These students are experiencing chronic sleep restriction, which can have a negative impact on their physical and mental health, academic and athletic performance, and mood.
 Chronic sleep loss also can influence teens’ decision-making, putting personal and public safety at risk.

-The Contest is open to any individual who is enrolled in high school in the United States, or has evidence of being enrolled in a homeschooling program, at the time of entry.
-(U.S. students who attend a Department of Defense school are eligible for the contest, even if the school is located in another country.)
+The Contest is open to any individual who is 13 years of age or older and is enrolled in a high school in the United States at the time of entry.
+(U.S. high school students who are home-schooled are also eligible to enter.
+High school students who attend a Department of Defense school also are eligible for the contest, even if the school is in another country.)
 No purchase of any sort is necessary, and there is no entry fee.
-Each submission must be the work of one individual (the “Entrant”).
+Each submission must be the primary work of one individual (the “Entrant”).

 Selection of Winner(s):

-The panel of Judges will watch and analyze every entry received for originality and video quality, as well as the appropriateness, relevance, and accuracy of its message.
+A panel of Judges (comprising physicians and teens) will review videos for originality and quality as well as the appropriateness, relevance, and accuracy of the messages.

 - 1st Place: $1,000 split evenly between you and your school